aliciadr/Alicia-Diaz-Management/README.md

 Along with the documents that I have kept as a manager, I have also contributed to the artistic part of the project, some of the tasks that I have made are:

- - Map design, art and arrangement, for Kakariko, the Castle and the houses
+ - Map art and arrangement, for Kakariko, the Castle and the houses
  - Character design, including Link and Zelda
  - Character animations, for Link, Zelda, Ganon and other NPCs
  - Introduction and credit scenes